 Say what?!
 Did you say ….
 Balloons?
 Yes indeed I did.
 I know you might have heard of a blocking party (a loosely used term by knitters to refer to the party like atmosphere when you finish and block all your knits).
 These balloons aren’t for the party though.
 They are PERFECT for blocking hats!
 Trust me, once you have blocked a hat over a balloon you will never look back.
 You also need a trusty mug to sit your balloon in as it dries.

-1) Fill your chosen vessel with luke warm water and wool wash.
+1) Fill your chosen vessel with tepid water and wool wash.
 No hot water please folks, remember the key to felting fibre is hot water and agitation.
 You are not aiming for felted knits, so warm and gentle please.

 2) Soak your knitting.
 You can soak more than one item if needed, just adjust the water and wool wash ratio.
 Remember that some brighter colours may have excess dye that runs when you first soak them.
 Best not to combine that white wedding shawl with your new red socks.